cleph01/charlesmontoya/blogposts/how-poker-can-help-your-personal-development.md

 ## Rethinking Yawning: A Sign of Internal Struggle 🤯

-Because, come on... to starting yawning during the minutes leading up to jumping in to spar.
+Because, come on... to start yawning right before jumping in to spar...?

 That's one h3ll of a time for the body to tap me on the shoulder to tell me I'm tired.